Running out of fuel is a cause for thousands of road rescues every year.

 As the fuel level gets low the car will start picking up debris from the bottom of the tank.
 This can damage both the fuel filter and pump.
 The catalytic converter can also be damaged.

-Running out of petrol can cause the fuel pump to run dry, which could mean a £200 garage bill.
+Running out of petrol can cause the fuel pump to run dry, which could mean a garage bill of up to £200.

 With diesel cars, the engine management system shuts down before you run out of fuel.
 This prevents damage to the vehicle.
 But with petrol cars there's no system like this in place.